-For each applicant, P&N will calculate the compounded annual growth rate (CAGR) in revenue from 2009 to 2011.
-After compiling the calculations, the companies will be listed by percentage growth rate from the highest to the lowest.
-The 100 fastest growing companies will be named to the 2013 LSU 100 class.
+For each applicant, P&N will calculate the compounded annual growth rate (CAGR) in revenue from 2010 to 2012.
+After compiling the calculations, the companies will be listed by percentage of growth rate from the highest to the lowest.
+The 100 fastest growing companies will be named to the 2014 LSU 100 class.
 To read more about “Compounded Annual Growth Rate”, click here.

 What is “revenue”?